-Section 403 would require a surviving spouse, who remarries a retiree and becomes entitled to a CIARDS survivor annuity fund, to choose between such annuity and any other survivor annuity to which he or she may be entitled.
-CIARDS does not currently address the situation where a surviving spouse remarries after 60 (or the new 55), thus continuing to receive survivor benefits, and then again becomes a surviving spouse with survivor benefit entitlements payable by the federal government based on this second marriage.
-If the surviving spouse married a CIARDS participant the second time, the surviving spouse would be eligible to receive two survivor benefits.
-This provision would bring CIARDS survivor benefit entitlements into conformity with CSRS and reduce the possible incidence of surviving spouses receiving two survivor annuities payable from the same fund.
+Section 306 amends the Central Intelligence Agency Retirement Act of 1964 for Certain Employees to require a surviving spouse, who marries a retiree and becomes entitled to a CIARDS survivor annunity, to choose between such annuity and any other survivor annuity to which he or she may be entitled.
+CIARDS does not currently address the situation where a surviving spouse remarries after 60 (or the new 55), thus continuing to recevie survivor benefits, and then again becomes a surviving spouse with survivor benefit entitlements payable by the federal government based on this second marriage.
+Under current law, if the surviving spouse married a CIARDS participant the second time, the surviving spouse would be eligible to receive two survivor annuities.